amyschmid/rosr-chip-utils/README.md

 ## Dependences

-## Steps to recreats table X and figure Y:
+## Steps to recreate table X and figure Y: